Devizes Town Hall: Earlier municipal buildings

 The first municipal building in Devizes was a medieval structure in the New Port area, a district inside the outer bailey of Devizes Castle, completed in the mid-15th century.
 A second structure, a guildhall with an adjoining council house, was completed in the mid-16th century: this structure accommodated the courts and also provided storage for the town's archives.

 A third structure, a brick building in the centre of St John's Street known as the Yarn Hall, was completed 1575, rebuilt in 1616 and then remodelled in the neoclassical style in 1629.
 The design involved a symmetrical main frontage with five bays facing south down St John's Street; there was a colonnade with Tuscan order columns on the ground floor and the central bay featured a doorway which was flanked by full-height Corinthian order columns supporting a pediment.
 This structure, which also accommodated the courts, was further augmented when a lock-up was incorporated into the basement in 1650.
 The building became home to the cheese market in 1689 and was re-configured to accommodate a council chamber in 1735.

 A fourth structure, an ashlar stone building on the south side of Wine Street now known as the Old Town Hall, was designed by a Mr Lawrence in the neoclassical style and was completed in 1752.
-The design involved a symmetrical main frontage with four bays facing onto Wine Street; on the ground floor, which was rusticated, there were four round-headed openings and, on the first floor, there were four sash windows flanked by Ionic order columns, as well as two corner piers supporting an entablature and a pediment with a clock flanked by carved figures of Cupid in the tympanum.
 The building was largely used as a market hall: between 1785 and 1787 it served as an arsenal for the Royal Wiltshire Militia and, while the current structure was under construction, it was very briefly used as a venue for council meetings.
 It was then let out for commercial use in 1809 and sold in 1825.